YuChihChen/Numerical_Optimizaiton/README.md

-# Convex_Optimizaiton
-Algorithms for convex optimization
+# Algorithms for Convex Optimization